-"blackbird," late 15c., from Old French merle "blackbird" (12c.), from Latin merulus "blackbird," from PIE *ams- "black, blackbird" (source also of Old English osle "blackbird;" see ouzel).
-The word owes its survival in modern times to its use by Scottish poets.
+the common European blackbird, late 15c., from Old French merle (12c.), from Latin merulus, from PIE *ams- "black, blackbird" (source also of Old English osle "blackbird;" see ouzel).
+Middle English had the word earlier as merule (late 14c.), directly from Latin.
+"Perhaps never in popular use, but constantly occurring in Scottish poetry from the 15th c."
+[OED].
 The Latin word shows effects of rhotacism.
 It also is the source of Provençal and Spanish merla, Portuguese melro, and Italian merla.
-Borrowed from French are Middle Dutch and German merle, Dutch meerle.
+Borrowed from French are Middle Dutch and dialectal German merle, Dutch meerle.